Common Good + Halo G.R.E.E.N. Sustainable Agriculture Partnership

 Physical Markers: A reminder of mutual support

-As a physical of a physical marker of this mutually beneficial partnership, there are garden totems standing at both Halo Green and Common Good City Farm (a total of 7).
+As a physical marker of this mutually beneficial partnership, there are garden totems standing at both Halo Green and Common Good City Farm (a total of 7).
 Each is designed through cultural and Indigenous influences that reflect unity, balance, abundance, education, and regeneration.
 They connect the student learning space to the community farming space down the road, as mycorrhizal networks connect plant and microbial life across forests; a living web of mutual support.
 The totems will remain as markers — to be maintained and revisited by future cohorts.

 Our Shared Cultural Values